 On June 11, 2013, Vringo Infrastructure filed a patent infringement lawsuit against ZTE (Australia) Pty Ltd. (ZTE Australia), an Australian subsidiary of ZTE Corporation.
 The lawsuit filed in the Federal Court of Australia in the New South Wales registry, alleges infringement by ZTE Australia of Australian Standard Patents AU 2005/212,893 and AU 773,182.
 The proceeding has been assigned Case No. NSD1010/2013.
 The patents in suit relate to telecommunications infrastructure equipment and mobile devices.
-Pursuant to an order dated July 19, 2013, ZTE Australia must file its defense and any cross-claim by August 26, 2013.
-The pleadings should be completed by October 7, 2013 and a further directions conference (similar to a US Rule 16 conference) will occur on the first available date after October 21, 2013.
+The pleadings were completed on October 21, 2013 and a further directions conference (similar to a US Rule 16 conference) was held on November 4, 2013.
 We currently anticipate that the Court will set a trial date in the second half of 2014.